jbmitch/dns-svcs/acl.md

 {{site.data.keyword.cloud}} DNS Services is in Experimental Release.
 At this time the service is available to whitelisted customers only.
 {: important}

-You can control which VPC is permitted to perform name resolution for a DNS zone, by adding the VPC as a permitted network to the DNS Zone.
-The permitted network is used for Access Control mechanism.
+You can control which VPC is permitted to perform name resolution for a DNS zone, by adding the VPC as a permitted network.
+The permitted network is used for the Access Control mechanism.

 ## Create a permitted network
 {: #create-acl-entry}

 A DNS zone's initial state is `PENDING_NETWORK_ADD`, because its permitted network list is empty when the DNS zone is created.
-When a permitted network is added to the DNS zone's permitted networks, the state moves to `ACTIVE`.
+When a permitted network is added to the DNS zone's permitted networks, the state changes to `ACTIVE`.

 **Request**